Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 Should You Pay Multiple Times Per Month?

-If you’re a heavy spender who wants to keep utilization low, paying multiple times per month makes sense.
-I pay my main cards twice monthly to keep reported balances low while still earning rewards on spending.
+For heavy spenders who want to keep utilization low, paying multiple times per month makes sense — paying main cards twice monthly keeps reported balances low while still earning rewards on spending.

 This strategy works best if you’re spending more than 10% of your credit limit each month.
 For light spenders, once-monthly payments before the statement date are fine.